IgniteUI/igniteui-docfx/kr/components/shadows.md

 As you can see the shadow is produced according to the material guidelines.

-To change the shadows colors use the igx-elevations function to override the defaults:
+To change the shadows colors use theelevations function to override the defaults:
  ```scss
 ...
 // Define the 3 elevation colors